This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 In 2015, Google wanted to “more easily and logically expand into domains outside of internet search and advertising” (Investopedia).

-So at a grand scale, this was their solution and it is working.
+So on a grand scale, this was their solution and it is working.

 When users think of Google, they still think of the internet search platform, and when users think of Google Fiber, they think of the super-fast Internet.